How Do You Nourish Your Body and Soul?

 Life Now:

-Now that I am in my 50s and have been eating-disorder-free for decades, I love being in my body and in my life.
-I am passionate about helping others get past obsessions with food, self-criticism, and negative body image — no matter their size — though I own my thin privilege and the advantages this body type affords me.
 I enjoy eating, cooking, gardening, and being a nutrition therapist, but even for a born “foodie,” eating is still only one way I nourish myself.
 Spending time in the natural world is one of the ways I refuel and resource myself.
+I’m also a lifelong dancer who recently choreographed a modern dance piece about the “empty nest,” danced by a troupe of women aged 40+.
 I aim to help my clients find ways to nourish and resource body, mind, and spirit.

-Many clients sometimes ask what my personal eating style is like.
+Clients sometimes ask what my personal eating style is like.
 I don't follow any particular "way" of eating.
 I strive to listen to my body and eat according to my own internal wisdom and with flexibility.
 I find that my eating naturally shifts seasonally and during changes in my body and lifestyle, and I strive to be present and listen.
-In my book Nourish, I write about how to work towards this way of eating.
+In my book Nourish, I write about how to work towards this “self-connected” way of eating.
 I most enjoy food that is lovingly and consciously prepared, followed by a dishwashing dance party.

 Thank you for being here!